ybrs/foldout/README.md

 intent: branch wants it gone, main was actively editing it).

 ### Row identity: PK and no-PK

+We strongly suggest always using a primary key on your tables.

 **Tables with a primary key** use the PK as row identity. foldout LSN-scans changed pages on BRANCH and MAIN, collects candidate PKs